caseybreen/caseybreen.com/content/page/css/index.md

 ---

-### Week 12 — Lab 4 {#week-12}
+### Thurs, April 2 — Lab 4 {#week-12}

 Apply poststratification and inverse-probability weighting to a non-probability sample to estimate mortality rates using network survival method

-Baker, Reg, J. Michael Brick, Nancy A. Bates, Mike Battaglia, Mick P. Couper, Jill A. Dever, Krista J. Gile, and Roger Tourangeau.
+* Baker, Reg, J. Michael Brick, Nancy A. Bates, Mike Battaglia, Mick P. Couper, Jill A. Dever, Krista J. Gile, and Roger Tourangeau.
 2013.
 ‘Summary Report of the AAPOR Task Force on Non-Probability Sampling’.
 Journal of Survey Statistics and Methodology 1(2):90–143. doi: 10.1093/jssam/smt008.

 ---

-### Week 13 — Agent Based Models {#week-13}
+### Thurs, April 9 — Agent Based Models {#week-13}

 * Bruch, Elizabeth, and Jon Atwell.
 "Agent-based models in empirical social research."
 Sociological methods & research44, no. 2 (2015): 186-221.★
 * Spielauer, Martin.
 "What is social science microsimulation?"
 Social Science Computer Review 29, no. 1 (2011): 9-20.